brunswickcomputing/racketmanager/readme.txt

 == Changelog ==

+= 8.0.0 =
+* NEW:    introduce events between competitions and leagues
+* NEW:    tournament Features
+* UPDATE: look and feel for pages with background colour
+* UPDATE: numerous code quality changes
+* UPDATE: cups with home and away ability

 = 7.6.0 =
 * UPDATE: handle match updates when player registered to both teams
 * UPDATE: store time of cluyb player creation